 What’s wrong with getting somebody else to drive you to the E.R?

-And if you’re a worried, distracted spouse at the wheel, you may find it impossible to focus appropriate attention on the road instead of on the person sitting next to you, slumped in the passenger seat having a heart attack.
+And if you’re a worried, distracted spouse at the wheel, you may find it impossible to focus appropriate attention on the road instead of on the person sitting next to you, slumped in the passenger seat in mid-heart attack.